Sakhil-Goel/Toronto-Homicide-Trends-Exploration/README.md

 # Are Shootings in Toronto on a Rise?
-An Exploration of Homicide Trends in Toronto
+An Exploration of Toronto Homicide Trends

 ## Overview of Paper